nomy2333/doorstep/README.md

 # doorstep
 ReadMe
+ReadMe  on MacOS
 1.	how to run:
+1)	frontend:
-1)	frontend: open terminal in path ‘/doorstep/frontend’, input command “yarn start” to start frontend.It will run at “http://localhost:3000”
+a. preparation: open terminal in path ‘/doorstep/frontend’, input command "npm install"
+b. input command “npm start” to start frontend.It will run at “http://localhost:3000”
+2)	Backend:
-2)	Backend: open another terminal in path ‘/doorstep/backend’, input Command “python3 manager.py runserver”.
-It will run at http://127.0.0.1:8000/
+a.open another terminal in path ‘/doorstep/backend’, input Command “python3 manage.py runserver”.
+b.If it shows "No module named 'django', input command "npm install django" to install django. c.If there is requirement about activating a virtual environment: "source /path/to/venv/bin/activate" d.Input Command “python3 manage.py runserver”.It will run at http://127.0.0.1:8000/
 3)	In frontend page, it will show the functions as following:
 a.
 Main page and movers page will show the questions in frontend.
 b.
 Display page will show all the data in the database except the disabled ones.